-Month of The Military Child celebrated in schools
+Month of the Military Child celebrated in schools

-Wilton Public School District is celebrating Month of The Military Child and this week support is being shown inside the classroom.
+Wilton Public School District is celebrating the Month of the Military Child and this week support is being shown inside the classroom.

 “We just kind of show that we support military families, raise awareness, kind of get people thinking of the struggles that military families do face.
 They move schools a lot, they miss their families a lot,” Wilton Public School Counselor Amy Johnson said.